hanez/checkpw/README.md

-# checkpw - 1.0
+# checkpw - 1.0!

 checkpw is a program that checks the validity of a users password on a Linux/PAM-based system.

 ## The idea behind:

-Exactly a program like this...
+Exactly a program like this... not more!

 # Installation: